-- Provider is required for all Clinical/Practicum courses. - A cleared Background Study is required from the State of Minnesota.
+- Current certification in American Heart Association: BLS Healthcare Provider is required for all Clinical/Practicum courses. - A cleared Background Study is required from the State of Minnesota.

-- A minimum of 12 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - All MASG courses must be completed at ARCC or have been approved for credit for prior learning. - Completion of specific diploma requirements. - Students must complete a Certificate/Diploma Application.
-Certificate/Diploma Applications are available online, in the Office of Records & Registration, and in the Advising Center.
-Submit a completed form to the Office of Records & Registration. - The requirements of this program are subject to change without notice.
+- A minimum of 12 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - All MASG courses must be completed at ARCC or have been approved for credit for prior learning. - Completion of specific diploma requirements. - Students must complete a Certificate Application.
+Certificate Applications are available online at AnokaRamsey.edu/resources/forms/ under Records and Registration.
+Alternative formats of the form are available at the Records and Registration Office per request. - The requirements of this program are subject to change without notice.